 Additionally, among any batch of eggs there a handful that grow double to triple the size of the rest of the eggs, gaining elaborate patterns and accents across their surface.
 Despite their larger size and presence, these eggs seem to be functionally identical to the rest.

 Inside each incubated egg is a Theyra.
 Each of these Theyra has the potential to create a Sweetling, but a host must be found or the egg must be nurtured before the process can begin.

 The eggs themselves have a shelf-life of sorts, only able to survive a couple of days outside the body or about two weeks inside.
 If an egg is not used before its expiration, the Theyra within the egg will break apart into sugar, and the eggs will simply absorb into the rest of the form.

 There are two factors necessary in order to facilitate a conversion to a Sweetling.
 They are:

 B: A non-Sweetling recipient

-Once the Theyra and recipient have touched the imprinting process begins.
+Once the Theyra has been consumed by the recipient, the imprinting process begins.
 During this time it is possible the recipient may not even know what is going on, as the Theyra copies and transcribes all the mental history, personality, likes, dislikes, and overall ‘being’ of the recipient into itself.
 Some have reported hearing the “new them” talk during this phase, but the evidence on this is inconclusive at best.

 If the Theyra is not given access to the base material of its new body for a full three days after imprinting, the process will be canceled, and conversion into a Sweetling will not occur.